Islandora/documentation/docs/technical-documentation/checking-coding-standards.md

 * the path to the coding standard file can be relative to where you are running it from, e.g. when in `web`: `--standard=../vendor/drupal/coder/coder_sniffer/Drupal`
 * you can specify a single file to check, or a directory path; in the latter case, all files in that directory will be checked.

-Islandora 8 runs `phpcs` in its Travis continuous integration environment, and there, it specifies which files to ignore and which files to check.
+Islandora runs `phpcs` in its Github continuous integration environment, and there, it specifies which files to ignore and which files to check.
 It is a good idea for developers to specify the same options when running `phpcs` locally, prior to opening a pull request.
 For example (running `phpcs` from the within Drupal's `web` directory), you should use the following `--ignore` and `--extensions` options:

 `../vendor/bin/phpcs --standard=../vendor/drupal/coder/coder_sniffer/Drupal --ignore=*.md --extensions=php,module,inc,install,test,profile,theme,css,info modules/contrib/my_module`